fcynnek/Lessons/README.md

 # Lessons
- This are the codes and exercises from the lessons
+This repository is to store the codes and exercises from the lessons